top of page

 Our Oldest Sheep

 Also rescued in 2019’s winter lambing season (along with Maple and Max above), Karina was found barely able to walk, falling to her knees every few steps.
 Along with having contracted tendons and hooves desperate for a trim.
 Karina was also battling a nasty infection that unfortunately took the life of her lamb Cara.
 Karina underwent treatment for her legs, and after time in a sling and constant wrapping, she made a full recovery.
-Though she is very old, she is as happy as ever living out the rest of her life surrounded by companionship and love.
+Though she was very old, she was happy as ever living out the rest of her life surrounded by companionship and love.
+Karina passed in 2024 and is buried at the sanctuary.
+We all miss her!

 Raphael